Fastrings/Photomosaics/README.md

 Learning the basics of image processing by implementing a basic photomosaics program using OpenCV.

+## PREREQUISITES

+This project uses packages that are not in the python standard library, meaning it is needed to install them (using pip for example).
+Please refer to the [requirements](requirements.txt) file for a list of all the packages needed to make the project work properly.

 ## HOW TO USE

 Add all the images you want to see in the final results to the [source](Source_Images) folder. <br>